ORCID/ORCID-Source/orcid-api-web/tutorial/refresh_tokens.md

-# Get Authenticate iDs
+# Refresh tokens

 This tutorial covers how to exchange a refresh token for a new access token.
 We suggest using refresh tokens to revoke and replace access tokens that have been compromised or to give a third party limited access and/or access for a limited time.
-For removing your access to a record entirely, we recommend the [revoke token process](/revoke_token).
+For removing your access to a record entirely, we recommend the [revoke token process](/revoke.md).

 This workflow can be used with Public or Member API credentials on sandbox or the production servers.